redhat-cop/aap_utilities/roles/aap_ocp_install/README.md

 | aap_ocp_install_controller | Yes*     | None          | Dictionary containing keys defined in the `controller variables table` |
 | aap_ocp_install_hub        | Yes*     | None          | Dictionary containing keys defined in the `hub variables table`        |

-\* Variable and required keys must be defined when no tags are specified or the type of tag is specified (e.g. `--tags controller` requires the aap_ocp_install_controller variable be defined.)
+\* Variable and required keys must be defined when the type of tag is specified (e.g. `--tags controller` requires the aap_ocp_install_controller variable be defined).
+If the variable is omitted the corresponding component will not be installed (e.g. if only aap_ocp_install_hub variable is defined then the operator and controller installation will be skipped)

 ### aap_ocp_install_connection keys